cortexrd/Knack-Toolkit-Library/README.md

     for reloading the page or logging out the user.

--   **findViewWithTitle**: Searches through each view in the current scene and returns the first view id containing specific text in its title, with optional exact match.
+-   **findViewWithTitle**: Searches through each view in the current scene and returns the first view ID containing specific text in its title, with optional exact match.

 -   **scrollToTop**: Scrolls the page all the way up.